- What is a Customer Journey Map?

 The customer journey map is the visual representation of the customer experience with the website from the start point to the endpoint.
 It consists of different touchpoints from knowing a website, product search, searching reviews, customer service, and writing experience on social platforms.

 The designing of a customer journey map is very essential for both B2B and B2C companies.
 It makes you differentiate what your customers experience from what you expect them to do.
-It plays a role in making better decisions and building effective solutions that fulfil customers’ needs.
+It plays a role in making better decisions and building effective solutions that fulfill customers’ needs.

 Types of Customer Journey Maps?